RhinoW/BillySnowMatesWebsite/content/faq/travel-insurance-basics.md

 * Area - Europe / Worldwide (Worldwide inc **USA/Canada** are often much more expensive due to health care costs.
 If you’re going for a annual one have you any other trips planned in the year, snowboarding or otherwise?)
 * Off Piste (with a guide or **without a guide - harder to get**)
 * Back country / ski-touring - if you're doing this you probably know what you are doing, but in the Insurance company T&C's its often not clear when 'off piste' starts and back-country begins, e.g. where exactly in Europe is a ski-area boundary?
-* Park riding (often not called this, think about terms like Freestyle / Terrain Park / Boarder Cross / Jumps)
+* Park riding (often not called this, think about terms like Freestyle / Terrain Park / Boarder Cross / Jumps / Fun Park)
 * What about other trips and holidays and activities you might do?
 Spot of Heli Sking?
-That bungee jump in Tignes?
+Bungee Jump?
 Mountain Biking?
 Golf?
 (GET OUT!)
 * How many days winter sports holiday are you going to be taking (work out both the longest single trip and the total number of days) and see _“What about Long Stays?”_
 * Supplier Failure - how important is this for you as many don’t cover this.
-(Also ABTA / ATOL only covers package holidays) Cancellation / Missed Departure & Delays (like problems at the airport) / Curtailment (having to cut short)
+ABTA / ATOL only covers package holidays so if its an independant trip.
+* Cancellation / Missed Departure & Delays (like problems at the airport) / Curtailment (having to cut short)

 Now you know what you want get on a PC.